 A few hours north of Auckland is the Bay of Islands.
 It’s a small area where people go to holiday, sail, swim, see dolphins, and relax.
 The main tourist town is Paihia, though a lot of people go to nearby Russell too.
 If you’ve ever been to the Cape, Martha’s Vineyard, Byron Bay, or any seaside town that relies solely on tourism and vacationers, then you’ll have a good idea as to what this area is like.

-There’s not much going on in this area so it’s a great place to go visit and relax.
-It can be very touristy, the range of sea activities and the sense of peacefulness more than make up for it.
-You can spend your days laying on the beach, swimming, horseback riding, sailing, hiking, or take a boat out to explore the bay and swim with dolphins, which seems to be the biggest draw here.
+There’s not much going on in this area, so it’s an incredible place to go visit and relax.
+It can be very touristy, but the range of sea activities and the sense of peacefulness more than make up for it.
+You can spend your days lying on the beach, swimming, horseback riding, sailing, hiking, or taking a boat out to explore the bay and swim with dolphins, which seems to be the biggest draw here.

 I did the Awesome NZ dolphin tour.
 The guides were friendly and informative, but we didn’t see a lot of dolphins, and the ones we did see were moving too fast to get any good pictures of them (like all my dolphin and whale tours).
 We spent a few hours trying to find bottlenose dolphins to no avail, and I tried to find something to kill my boredom.
 We took a break on this beautiful island where you could swim and relax, but the water here, while a beautiful turquoise green, was too cold for me.
 I’m spoiled by tropical water, and 20-Celsius water turns me into an icicle.